nepyope/TTV_VTV/README.md

 # TTV

-This repository enhances the [modelscope-damo-text-to-video-synthesis](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis) by adding VTV functionality, while also optimizing memory usage.
+This repository enhances [modelscope-damo-text-to-video-synthesis](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis) by adding VTV functionality, while also optimizing memory usage.
 By decoding frames sequentially instead of in batches, it enables larger image resolutions and longer video durations.
 ## VTV

 1. A cow running a marathon